Building a Customer Centric Culture with Annette Pedroza

 Gabe Larsen: (24:25)

 Wow.
 Interesting.
 Yeah, that’s a kicker, right?
 It’s the product team.
-I mean, everybody, we all, as the organisations get bigger, the CEO, the product team, the marketing team, they all start to get a little further away from the customer.
+I mean, everybody, we all, as the organizations get bigger, the CEO, the product team, the marketing team, they all start to get a little further away from the customer.
 And just getting the verbatims, I think to that group is actually a good milestone, but how would they actually interface is awesome.
 Well, did you run into some roadblocks trying to get them to do that?
 Were they hesitant at first or were they pretty jazzed about it?

 Annette Pedroza: (24:57)

 Some were, some were hesitant about it.
 I think first of all, if you’ve never talked to a customer before and now you’re going to talk to someone live, they’re a little bit nervous about that.
-So the way that I headed some of that off, first of all, I had a very detailed training programme for everyone who was going to talk to a customer all about, I mean, down to here’s how the information is going to come to you.
+So the way that I headed some of that off, first of all, I had a very detailed training program for everyone who was going to talk to a customer all about, I mean, down to here’s how the information is going to come to you.
 Here’s how you’re going to contact the customer to make an appointment.
 Here’s a template you can use for that.
 Here are some things we never say.
 Here’s some ways that we should respond.
 If the customer says this, you should try this route.
 We don’t want to get defensive because this is their feedback and they’re entitled to their feedback, it’s their perception.
 And the other thing that we did too, is we had some really, people who were just great at this and they were willing to, and I was willing to do the same thing is, “Hey, listen to me do a call before you do your first one.
 You can listen to me, talk to a customer or I can sit with you while you do your first call and coach you along if you need any help.”
 And so I think that really helped ease people into it.
 We made sure that the calls happened in the time zone of the person, if we could make that happen where the customer and the developer were in the same time zone.
 And we also, the other thing we did was we created teams to do the callback.
 So when possible, it wasn’t just an engineer.
 Sometimes there was a product manager on there, sometimes someone from support.
 And I really liked that because what that gave us is that every person brought their own ear, their own perspective, right?
-And so they all might’ve heard something different and that just made for a better discussion afterward about is there an initiative here that we need to be working on or updating or cancelling in that, because of that feedback?
+And so they all might’ve heard something different and that just made for a better discussion afterward about is there an initiative here that we need to be working on or updating or canceling in that, because of that feedback?

 Gabe Larsen: (26:48)

 Yeah, wow.
 I love how you eliminated a lot of the barriers, right?
 That’s I think the, to get some other people involved, sometimes you gotta make it simple.
 That process of kind of, time zones and getting them a script or getting them kind of the structure of the conversation.
 All of that stuff goes a long way because I think about a lot of the product teams I know.
 You dumped that in their hands and they’re going to be like, “Oh, we can’t do it.
 It’s scary.”
 But I think that’s fantastic.
 You kind of went that far to actually really make it easy for them.
 And I think you’ve hit on that a couple of times, how do we make it easy for us, not just the customer?
 Well, Annette, really appreciate the talk track day.
 We did cover a lot of information.
 I’d love to hear kind of your summary.
-As you think about other success service leaders like yourself, trying to build this customer centric organisation, trying to get this nailed down, knowing it’s important, but the devil’s in the detail, what advice would you leave for them or summary, a statement as you’ve talked about some different concepts today?
+As you think about other success service leaders like yourself, trying to build this customer centric organization, trying to get this nailed down, knowing it’s important, but the devil’s in the detail, what advice would you leave for them or summary, a statement as you’ve talked about some different concepts today?

 Annette Pedroza: (27:48)

-You know, I think the first and foremost you can do it, even if you start small, you know, just start somewhere, you’d be surprised how quickly a positive change like this to an organisation can spread.
+You know, I think the first and foremost you can do it, even if you start small, you know, just start somewhere, you’d be surprised how quickly a positive change like this to an organization can spread.
 I think that being able to tie some goal, some employee goal to that customer centric vision, I think that’s just becoming more and more important and really just having your data available.
 If you’re going to talk to a leader about this, make sure that you’ve got defendable information, this really works everywhere.
 In all different environments.
 I’ve used it in multiple business models, B2B, B2C.
 I’ve been in B2B2C.
 So it works.
 And you know, I’ve been in product service companies, consumer goods, and like I said, you assess what you have to work with and start with something.

 Gabe Larsen: (28:38)